 In terms of transfer, the Young News Reader project, the Easter School, the Adult Returners Science class, and the Summer Transition School are all good examples.
-All indications are that following their experience on these programmes, pupils/students increase in confidence and are able to put to good use what they have learned whether this is literacy skills, maths and/or science skills, or their ability to make a smooth transfer from primary to secondary education or access further/higher education.
+All indications are that following their experience on these programmes, pupils/students increase in confidence and can put to good use what they have learned whether this is literacy skills,

 Thankfully the College has very low levels of withdrawals during the academic year.
 The College monitors attendance continuously and identifies students at risk of withdrawing.
 Uptake in terms of support measures is increasing showing a greater awareness and need from the student body.
-Figures showing the retention of students from target groups would indicate that this project is successful.
+Figures showing the retention of students from target groups would indicate that, while Student Services is under increasing pressure, this project is mostly successful.

-The increase in uptake of support for students with disability and the lack of drop out is a good indication of the success of this programme.
+The increase in uptake of support for students with disability or SpLD is a good indication of the success of this programme.
+However, this service is under increasing pressure as the number of students accessing this service has significantly increased.